10 Examples of Customer Service Activities

 8. A Customer Service Vision

-If you don’t already have a customer service vision, involve your team in creating one and start by asking everyone how they’d like customers to feel as a result of doing business with you in a virtual meeting.
+If you don’t already have a service vision in place, involve your team in creating one.
+Start with a virtual meeting and ask: How would you like customers to feel after doing business with us?

 • How do you want customers to feel about your service?